chef/chef-oss-practices/contributors/guide/engineer-expectations.md

 # Engineer Expectations

-How can a Engineer contribute to our community of contributors?
+How can a Chef Employee contribute to our community of contributors?

 ## Github